s3cur3/parameterized_test/README.md

 end
 ```

-## Why example testing?
+## Why parameterized testing?

-Example testing reduces toil associated with writing tests that cover
+Parameterized testing reduces toil associated with writing tests that cover
-a wide variety of different cases.
+a wide variety of different example cases.
 It also localizes the test logic
 into a single place, so that at a glance you can see how a number of
 different factors affect the behavior of the system under test.